Damon de Laszlo, a man of enterprise, brilliance and generosity receives the degree of Master of Science Honoris Causa

 Since 1980 Damon has been chairman of Harwin, a global manufacturer of innovative connectors and PCB hardware.
 Inspired by his inquisitive ingenuity Damon set up the de Laszlo Foundation in 1987, a registered charity that aims to advance education and research in the arts, science, economics and medicine.
 An artist himself, a talent inherited from his grandfather and renowned painter Philip de Laszlo, Damon co-founded the Bradshaw Foundation to discover, document and preserve ancient rock art and cave paintings around the world.
 Their funding of global research and preservation projects includes those of the National Geographic Society and the Getty Conservation Institute (GCI), Los Angeles.

-Most recently Damon endorsed a collaborative apprenticeship scheme between Harwin and Havant & South Downs College in Portsmouth, to give young engineers the opportunity to gain multifaceted experience at the company while studying simultaneously at the college with the latest engineering facilities.
+Most recently Damon endorsed a collaborative apprenticeship scheme between Harwin and Havant & South Downs College in Portsmouth, to give young engineers the opportunity to gain multifaceted experience at the company while studying simultaneously at the college with the latest engineering facilities (see update at end).

 Damon has been described as an insatiably curious, generous and extremely knowledgeable man with very broad interests.
 It is fair to say Damon has had a complex and diverse career that continues to build a network of equally inspired and fervent individuals.